WDD 131: Dynamic Web Fundamentals

 Code Explanations

-The first three lines establish references to the DOM elements that we will be using in the program.
+The first three lines establish references to the DOM elements that you will be using in the program.
 Note that they only reference the HTML element objects, not any properties.

 The array declaration initializes the chaptersArray variable with the list of chapters returned by the getChapterList() function or an empty array if the function call returns null or undefined.

-4. Now let's populate the displayed list of chapters.
+4. Now populate the displayed list of chapters.
 Use a forEach on the chaptersArray to process each entry named chapter.
 Use an arrow function within the loop to call a new defined function named displayList and pass it the argument of chapter.
-That way each entry will be processed, i.e., appended to the list.
+That way each entry will be processed (i.e., appended to the list).

 Example